leonidaxx90/FacebookLive4j/README.md

 # ADVANCED CUSTOMIZATION
-  If you want provide a different wrapper (not recommend) to call web api you need create a java class extends AbstractFacebookLiveClient implements IFacebookClient.
+  If you want provide a different wrapper (not recommend) to call web api you need create a java class extends __AbstractFacebookLiveClient_ and implements _IFacebookClient.
 Here provide you custom implementation If you want provide a different mechnism (not recommend) to read configuration (for example a DB rather a file), you must create a java class and extends AbstractConfiguration.
 Here provide you custom implementation.
 In this case you need override loadConfig()
   Then call factory with the your full name class's and path to your config file